Is Everton vs Brighton and Hove Albion on TV, what's the team news, what are the odds and who's the referee?

-Brighton and Hove Albion aim to recover from their FA Cup disappointment against Sheffield Wednesday as they travel to Everton on Saturday.
+Brighton will aim to recover from their FA Cup disappointment against Sheffield Wednesday as they travel to Everton on Saturday.

 Everton are just one point above Brighton in the league standings and will also hope to hit back from their own FA Cup disappointment following their 1-0 loss to city rivals Liverpool.